tntmeijs/Chip8/README.md

         ------------------- |
         1010 0100 0101 1111

-Decoding OpCode 0x9C1B:
+**Decode OpCode 0x9C1B:**

-    - You can quickly narrow down the OpCode type by looking at the number that comes right after the "0x", e.g.: 9.
+    You can quickly narrow down the OpCode type by looking at the number that comes right after the "0x", e.g.: 9.

     Retrieving the left-most value of the OpCode can be done by using a bit-wise AND (&) operation: